 Research Funded by Non-NIH, HHS-Agencies and Other Federal Departments and Agencies

-Investigators whose research is funded by CDC, HRSA, IHS, or SAMHSA should contact the Certificate Coordinators at their funding agency to determine how to obtain a CoC.
-Investigators whose research is operating under an IND or IDE and is under the authority of the FDA should contact the FDA Certificate Coordinators at the relevant Center.
-See a list of non-NIH HHS Agencies CoC Coordinators and Contact information.
+of the FDA should contact the FDA Certificate Coordinators at the relevant Center.
+See a list of non-NIH HHS Agencies CoC Coordinators and Contact

-Investigators whose research is funded by an HHS agency, other than NIH, CDC, FDA, HRSA, IHS, or SAMHSA, or a non-HHS Federal Department or Agency may request a Certificate of Confidentiality for specific research projects that collect or use identifiable, sensitive information through the online NIH CoC system.
+Investigators whose research is funded by an HHS agency, other than NIH, BARDA, CDC, FDA, HRSA, IHS, or SAMHSA, or a non-HHS Federal Department or Agency may request a Certificate of Confidentiality for specific research projects that collect or use identifiable, sensitive information through the online NIH CoC system.

 Non-Federally Funded or Unfunded Research

-Request a Certificates of Confidentiality
+Request a Certificate of Confidentiality

 All CoC requests are processed through our online CoC system.

-Get Started: Request a Certificate of Confidentiality
+Get Started: Request a

 NIH Announcement: Automatic Certificate Extension Related to the COVID-19 Public Health Emergency

 In April 2020 and in response to research delays associated with the COVID-19 Public Health Emergency, NIH automatically extended the Certificate expiration date for non-NIH funded studies with NIH-issued Certificates current on April 15, 2020 by twelve months.
-View the NIH announcement for extending the expiration date of NIH-issued CoCs for non-NIH funded projects .
+View the NIH announcement for extending the expiration date of NIH-issued CoCs for non-NIH funded projects.